OpenNebula/docs/source/integration_and_development/infrastructure_drivers_development/sd.rst

    -  ``vm_id`` is the id of the VM
    -  ``ds_id`` is the target datastore (the original datastore for the image)

 -  **mv**: moves images/directories across system\_ds in different hosts.
-When used for the system datastore the script will received the directory ARGUMENT.
+When used for the system datastore the script will receive the directory ARGUMENT.
 This script will be also called for the image TM for each disk to perform setup tasks on the target node.

    -  **ARGUMENTS**: ``hostA:system_ds/disk.i|hostB:system_ds/disk.i vm_id ds_id`` OR ``hostA:system_ds/|hostB:system_ds/ vm_id ds_id``
    -  ``hostA`` is the host the VM is in.